Petar Božić: Coaching career

 Following his retirement from the professional basketball, he was named an assistant coach of Duško Vujošević in Partizan back in 2013.
 After Partizan decided not to extend a contract with Vujošević, Božić was named the new head coach of the team in September 2015.
-On January 5, 2016, he parted ways with the team after 6–12 record in the ABA League.
+On 5 January 2016, he parted ways with the team after 6–12 record in the ABA League.

 In October 2017, Božić was hired by the Austin Spurs to be an assistant coach.
 In 2021, he was promoted to the head coaching position.

+On 17 August 2023, Božić was named head coach for the London Lions of the British Basketball League (BBL) and the EuroCup.

+On 22 May 2025, Božić was named head coach for the Shimane Susanoo Magic of the B.League.